Chicago Wrongful Death Attorney

 Punitive damages cannot be sought in a wrongful death or survival lawsuit in Illinois.

-How Can a Chicago Attorney Help with Your Claim?
+How Can a Chicago Wrongful Death Lawyer Help with Your Claim?

 At Salvi, Schostok & Pritchard P.C., our wrongful death lawyers and staff understand that the primary goals of a family going through a wrongful death case is to obtain answers about their loved one’s death, reach a sense of resolution and recover the funds they need to move on in life.